K73T-T/Vanta-MK.I/JOURNAL.md

 made feet for the bottem of the printer 47 minutes

-I modeledd them after the feet for the Anycubic kobra 2 Neo because I already have a set of them since I swaped them out for taller ones on my kobra 2 neo
+I modeled them after the feet for the Anycubic kobra 2 Neo because I already have a set of them since I swaped them out for taller ones on my kobra 2 neo

 ![image](https://github.com/user-attachments/assets/f8e41873-4fe0-4045-b288-2e3f48937b83)